pip-services/pip-services-docs/content/en/toolkit/recipes/rabbitmq/_index.md

 #### Configuring our component

-An important point when configuring this component is to understand the different parameters involved in this operation.
+Once we have an instance of our component, we need to configure it.
+Here, an important point is to understand the different parameters involved in this operation.
 The following table summarizes them:

 ![figure 1](./figure1B.png)